 March

-Though the amount of days increases slightly from the month of February, the amount stays practically still, around 51mm expected, promising shorter, less intense showers.
+Though the number of days increases slightly from the month of February, the amount of rain stays practically still.
+We’d only expect around 51mm, with shorter, less intense showers.

-March makes up the tail-end of Hawaii’s peak tourist season, with one last surge during school-aged families’ March Break before the volume of vacationers at Honolulu’s most popular tourist attractions tapers off, and rates at the most popular hotels in Honolulu begin to drop.
+March makes up the tail-end of Hawaii’s peak tourist season.
+We often see one last surge during school-aged families’ March Break before the volume of vacationers at Honolulu’s most popular tourist attractions tapers off, and rates at the most popular hotels in Honolulu begin to drop.

 April